lloyddugmore/azure-ocr-chatgpt/README.md

-# Write me a readme that will explain the project

 # OCR Azure and ChatGPT POC

 This project is a proof of concept to demonstrate the integration of Azure OCR and ChatGPT to extract text from images and generate a summary of the extracted text.